terencechow/PwnedPasswords/readme.md

 ./build/main
 ```

-This will now process the 24gb txt file and turn it into a binary file that is a golomb set.
-Again, on my 4 core 2.5Ghz i7 it took 25 minutes.
-(Note I have 4 physical cores but 8 logical cores).
-Subsequent runs will load the bloom filter from the binary file and take approximately 22 seconds.
+This will now process the password file and turn it into the binary file.

-## Caveats
+## Potential future work

-When initializing from a text file, rather then generate a bloom filter and store 1 bit for each password, I opted to store the `uint64_t` index which results in 8 bytes.
-Hence initializing from a text file requires more than 4gb.
+- When initializing from a text file, rather then generate a bloom filter and store 1 bit for each password, I opted to store the `uint64_t` index which results in 8 bytes.
+Hence initializing from a text file requires more than 4gb (550M uint64_t ~= 4.4 gb).
 This is a one time cost as initializing from a previously created db only requires 1.5gb.

-There is potential to improve the 4gb initialization from textfile requirement.
-It would require creating a bloom filter instead of storing all the indices.
-That would lower the ram requirement to perhaps 2gb.
+Using a bloom filter would lower this RAM requirement to ~2gb.

-## Potential future work

-- Use a bloom filter for initializing from text file.
-- Investigate memory mapping and whether that could lower ram requirements.
-- Investigate writing to disk different sections of the golomb set and whether that would lower ram requirements
+- Writing to disk different sections of the golomb set could significantly lower ram requirements at the cost of checking password speed.
+However the cost might not be significant.
-- Use a bloom filter instead of a golomb set, but write different sections to disk and page in files on demand (like a real database)
+- Although I switched to a golomb set to use lower ram, a bloom filter that is split into separate sections and written to disk would also significantly lower ram requirements.
+It's not clear whether checking inclusion of a password could be faster in this scenario because many different sections would need to be read from disk and checked, however there would be no decoding that is required with golomb sets.

 ## Bindings
 - The bindings folder holds bindings for other languages.
 This allows one to start a server in Node.js (for example) and call out to the db.
 In this way we can have a simple pwned passwords service.